martinaalvera/Documentation/indigo_paas_deploy/introduction.rst

 We tested our deployment on OpenStack `Mitaka <https://releases.openstack.org/mitaka/index.html>`_ and `Stein <https://releases.openstack.org/stein/index.html>`_, using Ubuntu 16.04 as default OS.

-Each INDIGO component is installed using its official Docker container and run on a specific Virtual Machine.
+Docker containers are used to provide the INDIGO microservices: each INDIGO component is installed using its official Docker container and run on a specific Virtual Machine.

 Tab.
 1 shows the VMs tha has to be created, their requirements and the corresponding ports configuration needed to install Laniakea.